julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

    RAMADDA           8081
    SSL TDM           8443
    LDM                388
+   ADDE               112
   ------------------------

   Note the TDM is an application that works in conjunction with the TDS.
 It creates indexes for GRIB data in the background, and notifies the TDS via port 8443 when data have been updated or changed.
 See [here] to learn more about the TDM.
+The ADDE port is for future use since we have not dockerized ADDE, yet.

   [Ensure these ports are open]